evoxtorm/BLOG/README.md

 ## Contributions

-You can clone this repo and if you find any mistakes or wnat to add something or enchance anything or add any examples related to it make a pull request.
+You can clone this repo and if you find any mistakes or want to add something or enhance anything or add any examples related to it make a pull request.